-• The litter should not stop.

-• Litter bearers should alternate using their right and left
+- The litter should not stop. - Litter bearers should alternate using their right and left - Litter bearers should be in pairs roughly matched by height.

-arms.

-- Litter bearers should be in pairs roughly matched by height. - Litter bearers should be ready to rotate in to carrying the litter whenever THE LITTER CAPTAIN indicates a need for rotation by calling "READY [GRUNT] TO ROTATE!" (the grunt indicates that you really need to come off the litter right now). - Relief litter bearers should not have to fight their way past the litter.
+- Litter bearers should be ready to rotate in to carrying the litter whenever THE LITTER CAPTAIN indicates a need for rotation by calling "READY [GRUNT] TO ROTATE!" (the grunt indicates that you really need to come off the litter right now). - Relief litter bearers should not have to fight their way past the litter.

 We had tried having the extra litter bearers behind the litter.
 This didn't work so well.
 Say you and your partner come up behind the litter and then grab hold, and then all the litter bearers shift up a bit, and the pair in the front peel off to either side.
 Then they have to wait for the litter bearers and all of the relief bearers to pass them before getting back on the trail at the end.
-And, when you're behind the litter and there is a call of "READY TO ROTATE!" (leaving out the grunts from now on), you have to rush up to the litter.
+And, when you're behind the litter and there is a call of "Ready to Rotate!" (leaving out the grunts from now on), you have to rush up to the litter.
 And it's hard to take over on the litter while you're also walking fast to catch, and trying to watch your feet so you don't stumble.

 So it's better to have the relief bearers in front of the litter.
 That way, when you and your partner are at the end of column of relief bearers, and you hear that strained "READY TO ROTATE!" from behind, you can step off the trail on either side.
 You set your feet so you're stable.
-Then, as the litter passes, you grab hold of the tail end of the litter, and quickly move out into the trail.
-Once you've shifted your hands forward, and you're carrying your share of the litter weight, you use your free hand to tap the hand of the litter bearer in front of you.
-Since the foot is the lightest part of the litter and we tend to go head-first, fairness requires that you move forward a bit, so you're not right at the tail of the litter and taking your fair share of the load.
+Then, as the litter passes, you grab hold of the tail end of the litter, and quickly move out into the trail

-If you're at the back left of the litter, you're the one designated to, once you and your partner have hold of the litter, to call "ROTATE!" to let the litter team know that it's about time to shift forwards.
+Say you're at the back left of the litter.
+Once you and your partner have hold of the litter, you call "ROTATE!" to let the entire litter team know that it's about time to shift forwards.